stoiandan/SoftwareJournal/lowlevel.md

 Essentially, every time you add a bit, you double the previous number of posible arangements, or representations, by two.

 Suppose you have one bit, it could be 0 or 1.
-So, two possible arangments:
+So, two possible arrangements:

 ```
 0